Most of the UK based online shops used to just have one version of their website with prices in Pounds.

-In the past couple of years – some of the major shopping sites have started setting up Irish or EU versions of their websites with prices in Euros.
-This sounds like a good thing – but it sometimes means that Irish shoppers can’t take advantage of a stronger Euro.
-Alongside that – some of the UK sites actually prevent Irish customers from ordering from Ireland – and force Irish shoppers to use an Irish or EU version of the site.
+In the past few of years – many of the major UK shopping sites started setting up Irish or EU versions of their websites with prices in Euros.
+This sounds like a good thing – but it sometimes meant that Irish shoppers couldn’t take advantage of a stronger Euro.

-Here are some of the UK websites that do allow you Irish customers to shop and pay in Sterling
+Here are some of the UK websites that do allow Irish customers to shop and pay in Sterling .

-Amazon – is another great UK online shop that allows Irish shoppers to pay in Sterling.
-They may offer to let you pay in Euros – but don’t bother… the exchange rate will usually be worse than what you will get on your debit/credit card (especially in times of a weakening Pound).
+Amazon – is another UK online shop that allows Irish shoppers to pay in Sterling.
+They may offer to let you pay in Euros – but don’t bother… the exchange rate will be worse than what you will get on your debit/credit card. (especially in times of a weakening Pound).